-To discourage the use of IRAs for purposes other than retirement, the law imposes a 10% additional tax on early distributions from traditional and Roth IRAs unless an exception applies.
+To discourage the use of IRAs for purposes other than retirement, the law imposes an additional 10% tax on early distributions from traditional and Roth IRAs unless an exception applies.
 Generally, early distributions are those you receive from an IRA before reaching age 59½.
-The 10% additional tax applies to the part of the distribution that you have to include in gross income.
+The additional 10% tax applies to the part of the distribution that you have to include in gross income.
 It is in addition to any regular income tax on that amount.

-Distributions that you roll over or transfer to another IRA or qualified retirement plan are not subject to this 10% additional tax.
+Distributions that you roll over or transfer to another IRA or qualified retirement plan are not subject to this additional 10% tax.
+This is true as long as the distributions for a rollover fall within the guidelines of the one year rollover provision.
 For more information on rollovers, refer to Topic 413.

 - Made to a beneficiary or estate on account of the IRA owner's death